Stay right here for our final news roundup and information overload.

 Nothing.

-So they're gonna double down on stupid.
+So they're going to double down on stupid.

 And by the way, don't think that wasn't a factor.

-It it paid off for them.
+It paid off for them.

-You know, there's a reason they use these tactics every election, because they're effective, unfortunately, even though it's a big lie.
+You know, there's a reason they use these tactics every election because they're effective, unfortunately, even though it's a big lie.

 Very, very true.